enkron/jnk/notes.md

 ### Encapsulation
 encapsulation -> information hiding

+### Idiomatic code
+The code which sticks to certain rules and conventions which designers of a language had in mind

 ## Patterns
 Using primitive values when a complex type would be more appropriate is an anti-pattern known as primitive obsession.